 Fans of pilot’s watches will instantly fall in love with this piece, and even those who aren’t fans may find themselves surprised.

 3) 96B175 Precisionist Chronograph Watch

 - From the Precisionist Collection with precise timing to 1/1000th of a second and continuous-sweep second hand..
 In stainless steel...

 - Movement: Powered by Bulovas proprietary three-prong quartz crystal Precisionist movement with a 262kHz vibrational...

 - Case Diameter: 46mm

 This one is a lot to take in, but that is far from a bad thing.

 It is a dive watch with a plethora of incredible details that took me a while to fully absorb, but once I did, I absolutely fell in love with this piece.

-As this is a dive watch, it comes with an insane 300m (984ft) of water resistance, a chronograph, luminous hands and markers, a stainless steel case, and a curved crystal.
+As this is a dive watch, it comes with an insane 300m (984ft) water resistance rating, a chronograph, luminous hands and markers, a stainless steel case, and a curved crystal.

-At first glance, the dial seems too packed, but after some getting used to, it actually gets much easier to read, and much more pleasant to look at.
+At first glance, the dial seems too packed, but after some getting used to it, it actually gets much easier to read and much more pleasant to look at.